PeriHub/PeriLab.jl/docs/src/theory/theory_plastic.md

 $$\sigma_y^{reduced} = f_{flaw}(\mathbf{x}) \cdot \sigma_y$$

-This allows modeling of material defects, damage, or heterogeneity.
+This allows modeling of material defects, damage, or heterogeneity in a simple way.